Park City Outliers

-The Utah Outliers are a Tier II junior ice hockey team playing in the United States Premier Hockey League's (USPHL) National Collegiate Development Conference (NCDC) division.
-The Outliers played their home games at Accord Ice Rink in West Valley City, Utah. until the 2025–26 season when they re-located to Park City.
-Will now play out of the new Black Mountain Resort Arena.
+The Park City Outliers are a Tier II junior ice hockey team playing in the United States Premier Hockey League (USPHL) National Collegiate Development Conference (NCDC) division.
+The Outliers play their home games at Black Rock Ice Arena in Heber City, Utah.
+They previously played at Acord Ice Center in West Valley City, Utah.

 History

 The franchise was founded in the Western States Hockey League as the 'Park City Moose'.
 After one season the team relocated to Salt Lake City and began playing out of the Accord Ice Rink in the suburb of West Valley City.
 In 2016, after reaching an agreement with the Utah Hockey School, the team rebranded as the Utah Outliers.

 Utah was rather successful after the name change, winning at least 30 games for four consecutive years.
 Unfortunately, due to the COVID-19 pandemic, the WSHL not only cancelled the 2020 postseason but would not be active for the entirety of 2020–21.
 As a result, Utah was one of several teams to leave the league and joined the rival United States Premier Hockey League.
 The team became members of the Premier (Tier III) Division.
 After the truncated COVID season, Utah returned to its winning ways and captured back-to-back regular season titles.

 In 2022, the USPHL decided to expand its Tier II footprint west and promoted the entire Mountain division to the National Collegiate Development Conference.
 Utah was one of the six clubs to benefit from this move and began its time in Tier II hockey in the fall of 2023.